 - Analyze the overall laboratory experiment with respect to errors inherent in the method or techniques.

-- Give the theory upon which the experiment is based.
+- State the theory upon which the experiment is based.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester/year of the course, consider the previous version as the applicable version.